eSolcan/Warframe-InspectorGadget/README.md

 In the **Settings** tab, the general settings allow for the window to be always on top, as well as an option do log events to a log file.
 Furthermore, a "Read from Start" option exists, which allows a fully completed disruption run to be analyzed.

-## Getting the app
+## Questions about the app
-Message *@wtb_username* on Discord for the .exe file, or download the source files and use something like pyinstaller to create an executable file yourself, with a command such as `pyinstaller --icon=peepoHmm.ico --onefile --noconsole --add-data="peepoHmm.ico;." --add-data="discordLogo.png;." .\InspectorGadget.py`.
+Message *@wtb_username* on Discord for any questions or suggestions regarding the app and its functionalities.
+A working .exe version is available in the releases tab.
+Due to being built using pyinstaller and making use of the requests module to check app version, Windows defender usually considers it malicious, so apologies for that.

 Alternatively, you can run the python file directly, requiring manual installation of missing modules.